 The Company has in place a deferred share unit plan pursuant to which the Company may grant deferred shares to all non-employee directors.
 The deferred share units vest immediately and are settled in cash upon the retirement of the non-employee director from the Parex Board.
 The value of the DSUs at the exercise date is equivalent to the five-day weighted average share price at which the common shares of the Company traded for immediately preceding the exercise date.
-DSUs can only be redeemed following departure from the Company in accordance with the terms of the DSU Plan.
-The DSUs liability cannot be settled by the issuance of common shares.
+DSUs can only be redeemed following departure from the Company in accordance with the terms of the DSUs liability cannot be settled by the issuance of common shares.

 Number of DSU's

-255,528
+Balance, December 31, 2021 255,528

-44,237
+Granted (1) 44,237

-299,765
+Balance, December 31, 2022 299,765

-8,889
+Granted (1) 8,889

-(15,000)
+Exercised on board retirement (15,000)

-293,654
+Balance, June 30, 2023 293,654